fluxcd/flux/docs/tutorials/get-started-helm.md

 helm init --skip-refresh --upgrade --service-account tiller --history-max 10
 ```

-{{% alert %}}
+> ⚠ Note:
-This is a quick guide and by no means a production ready
+> This is a quick guide and by no means a production ready
-Tiller setup, please look into ['Securing your Helm installation'](https://helm.sh/docs/using_helm/#securing-your-helm-installation)
+> Tiller setup, please look into ['Securing your Helm installation'](https://helm.sh/docs/using_helm/#securing-your-helm-installation)
-and be aware of the `--history-max` flag before promoting to
+> and be aware of the `--history-max` flag before promoting to
-production.
+> production.
-{{% /alert %}}

 ## Install Flux